Roger Pearson (anthropologist)

-Roger Pearson (21 August 1927 – 23 February 2023) was a British anthropologist, businessman, eugenics advocate, political organiser for the extreme right, and publisher of political and academic journals.
-He has been on the faculty of the Queens College, Charlotte, the University of Southern Mississippi, and Montana Tech, before his retirement.
+Roger Pearson (born 21 August 1927) is a British physical anthropologist, eugenicist, white supremacist, political organiser for the extreme right and publisher of political and academic journals.

+Pearson was a part of the faculty of the Queens University of Charlotte, the University of Southern Mississippi, and Montana Tech, before his retirement.
 It has been noted that Pearson was surprisingly successful in combining a career in academia with political activities on the far right.

-He served in the British Army after World War II, and was a businessman in South Asia.
-In the late 1950s he founded the Northern League.
-In the 1960s he established himself in the United States for a while working together with Willis Carto publishing white supremacist and anti-Semitic literature.
-He was a regular contributor to Heritage Foundation periodicals.
+Pearson served in the British Army after World War II, and was a businessman in South Asia.
+In the late 1950s, he founded the Northern League.
+In the 1960s, he established himself in the United States for a while working together with Willis Carto publishing white supremacist and antisemitic literature.
+He was a regular contributor to The Heritage Foundation's periodicals.

-Pearson's anthropological work is based in the eugenic belief that "favourable" genes can be identified and segregated from "unfavourable" ones.
+Pearson's anthropological work was based in the eugenic belief that "favourable" genes can be identified and segregated from "unfavourable" ones.
 He advocated a belief in biological racialism, and claimed that human races can be ranked.
 Pearson argues that the future of the human species depends on political and scientific steps to replace the "genetic formulae" and populations that he considers to be inferior with ones he considers to be superior.